carlospolop/Leakos/README.md

 # Leakos

-**Search with gitleaks in the responses of the given URLs or in all the repos of an organization and its members.**
+**Search with gitleaks and trufflehog in the responses of the given URLs or in all the repos of an organization and its members.**

 ## Quick Start